luciferous/heroku-buildpack-haskell/README.md

-# Heroku buildpack: Haskell
+# Heroku buildpack: Haskell (WIP)

+This is a work in progress, it does not currently work: size restrictions on heroku are making it difficult.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Haskell apps.
 It uses cabal-1.14.0.

 ## Usage